usds/justice40-tool/README.md

 See `CONTRIBUTING.md` for ways to get started.

+## Glossary

+Confused about a term?
+Heard an acronym and have no idea what it stands for?
+Check out [our glossary](docs/glossary.md)!

 ## Feedback

 If you have any feedback or questions, please reach out to us at justice40open@usds.gov.